slott56/Stingray-Reader/source/cobol_init.rst

 picture has ``V``, which means that we must handle this implicit decimal point.
 The "display" feature is the COBOL default: everything is plain text.

-Here's the core rule for character files:
+..  note:: The core rule for character files

--   Leading separate sign is the default for character files.
+    Leading separate sign is the default for character files.

     COBOL can support other kinds of signs.
 This conversion doesn't.

 ::